C2dricLeroy/Javascript-algorithm/README.md

 - 141 : Take an Arrow to the knee, Functionally
 - 142 : Grasshopper - Array Mean
 - 143 : 101 Dalmatians - squash the bugs, not the dogs!
+- 144 : How many stairs will Suzuki climb in 20 years?